nuvibit/nuvibit.com/content/english/products/semper/_index.md

 ---
 title: "SEMPER"
-description: "SEMPER is an AWS Native Security Event and Finding Management solution that allows you to manage your security sensors at a very granular level in a consistent and auditable way and automatically filter accepted security findings."
+description: "SEMPER is an AWS Native Security Event and Finding Management solution that allows you to manage your security sensors at a very granular level in a consistent and auditable way and to automatically filter accepted security findings."
 draft: false

 banner_section: